hsn07pk/dl_medical_image_classification/README.md

 tried self attention mechanism improved a little to : 84.
 42%

-We implemented ensemble learning Boosting: we got 85.02% on the test case.
-We tried same boosting but on vgg that had frozen layers: we got 83.72% results

-We improved the code on vgg also with frozen layers again: we got:

-We added an augmentation to vgg all layers unfrozen: transforms.RandomApply([transforms.Lambda(lambda img: adjust_gamma(img, gamma=1.5))], p=0.3),  # Gamma correction

-- gamma correction and we got: 83.87

 resnet 18: tried unfrozen layers and self attention mechanism with preloaded weights on the big dataset and then fine tuned on the main dataset: we got 83.98 and 83.49

+part d...
+Stacking, Boosting, Weighted Average, Max Voting, Bagging

+# BAGGING

+## resnet 18
-resnet 18. implemented bagging ensemble with pretrained weights, and unfrozen layers + self attention mechanism.
+implemented bagging ensemble with pretrained weights, and unfrozen layers + self attention mechanism.
 5 model bagging: result: with 2 ephos: 86.88 tried same thing with 15 ephos: got 82.11

 res18 tried 3 ephos with 10 models: 85.05